iluwatar/java-design-patterns/naked-objects/README.md

 ---
-title: "Naked Objects Design Pattern in Java: A Comprehensive Guide"
+title: "Naked Objects Pattern in Java: Leveraging Domain Objects for Dynamic UI Generation"
+shortTitle: Naked Objects
 description: “Explore the Naked Objects design pattern in Java.
 Learn how to dynamically create user interfaces from domain objects with examples and best practices.”
 category: Architectural
 language: en